isabelstoddart/CocktailUncertainty/README.md

 ### Project Proposal

-My project proposal includes several sketches of what I invisioned the final product looking like.
+My project proposal includes several sketches of what I invisioned the final product to look like.

 ![](prototypes/cocktailvizsketch1.jpg)
 ![](prototypes/cocktailvizsketch2.jpg)